 Staff

-Ruben, his wife, and their children immerse themselves in all things Washington and are self-proclaimed “eternal tourists” of this beautiful state.
-Ruben and his wife are licensed foster parents and are passionate about child advocacy.
+Ruben, the first Latino and military veteran Executive Director of COP, holds a Master’s of Science degree in Clinical Mental Health Counseling.
+Ruben, his wife, and their two children wholeheartedly immerse themselves in all things Washington, proudly proclaiming themselves as “eternal tourists” of this beautiful state.
+Ruben and his wife are also licensed foster parents and are deeply passionate about child advocacy.

 Julie Garver, Director of Policy and Academic Affairs